13 Weight-Loss Foods to Lose Weight Fast

 I’m fond of this macronutrient powerhouse for so many reasons: It promotes healthy skin, hair, nails, bones, and muscle.
-It’s also a fabulous weight-loss aid, according to a 2005 study from Arizona State University.
+It’s also a fabulous weight-loss food, according to a 2005 study from Arizona State University.
 Protein increased satiety (satisfaction and feelings of fullness) and increased after-meal calorie burn.
 In other words, eating protein-rich meals, rather than higher-carbohydrate ones, leads to more satisfaction, less hunger, and more fat burn.
 I love that: three benefits in one.
 Earlier research also found that people following higher-protein diets generally decrease their food intake by an average of 10 percent (about 200 calories).

-You’ve heard for years to stock up on your C to fend off colds, but are you aware of the vitamin’s reputation as a weight-loss aid?
+You’ve heard for years to stock up on your C to fend off colds, but are you aware of the vitamin’s reputation as a weight-loss food?
 Research suggests that the bodies of folks who are deficient in vitamin C cling more stubbornly to fat.
 In 2008, researchers in Quebec reviewed a stack of studies to find what they called “unsuspected determinants of obesity.”

 Their review linked less-than-ideal intakes of particular micronutrients to an increased likelihood of being overweight.
 They identified deficiencies in vitamin C, zinc, magnesium, and vitamin E as risk factors for having a higher percentage of body fat and belly fat.